IBM/vscode-ibmi-projectexplorer/docs/pages/developing/api.md

 }
 ```

-Once you have your tree item class implemented, you can push tree items to view using the `pushExtensibleChildren` API in `ProjectManager` as shown below.
+Once you have your tree item class implemented, you can push tree items to the view using the `pushExtensibleChildren` API in `ProjectManager` as shown below.
 Your tree items will be rendered under each project tree item when a connection is made.

 ```typescript
 const projectManager = getProjectManager();